 Ms Catherine is a self identifying feminist and a champion for the Lesbian Bisexuals and Queer inclusion and rights.
 She has a background in facilitation and peer counseling.
 She represents LBQ in the board.

 A results oriented multi faced Organizational and Community Development Facilitator with vast experience in capacity development of civil society organizations at national and grassroots level.
-Also experienced in managing programs that target vulnerable and marginalized populations.

 Mr Bahati, is a co-founder in both PEMA-Kenya and the Centre for Minority Rights and Strategic Litigation (CMRSL).
 He has served in the Key Population consortium steering committee and Global Fund’s Kenya Coordination Mechanism, Community Advisory Board (CAB) KEMRI representing interests of Men who have Sex with Men (MSMs).